CapsCode-Website/blogfiles/html-css/variable-in-css/index.md

 }
 ```

-because for the container class we have defined the --fontsize as a local variable, it will use the local variable --fontsize and we know that the
+because for the container class we have defined the --fontsize as a local variable, it will use the local variable --fontsize and we know that the **local variable will override global**.
-**local**** variable will** override global**
-if we reassign the --fontsize variable with a different value then it should be within container class only as we have seen above.
+if we reassign the --fontsize variable with a different value then it should be within the container class only as we have seen above.

 If we redefine the --fontsize variable in container2 then everything will work perfectly fine.
 ```css